NextEra Energy, Inc.is a leading clean energy company.

-- These facilities have the capacity to generate more than 6,000 megawatts of emissions-free electricity, enough to supply the needs of more than 5 million households.
+- These facilities have the capacity to generate more than 6,600 megawatts of emissions-free electricity, enough to supply the needs of nearly 5 million households.

 NextEra Energy has one of the nation’s cleanest generation fleets.

-- NextEra Energy’s generation fleet has significantly lower rates of emissions of carbon dioxide (CO2), sulfur dioxide (SO2) and nitrogen oxides (NOx) than the average rates of the U.S. electric power industry, with nearly 97 percent of its 2012 generation, measured by megawatt hours produced, coming from emissions-free renewable energy, emissions-free nuclear power or clean, natural gas-fired facilities.
+- NextEra Energy’s generation fleet has significantly lower rates of emissions of carbon dioxide (CO2), sulfur dioxide (SO2) and nitrogen oxides (NOx) than the average rates of the U.S. utility sector, with more than 97 percent of its 2014 generation, measured by megawatt-hours (MWh) produced, coming from emissions-free renewable energy, emissions-free nuclear power or clean, natural gas-fired facilities.

-- NextEra Energy’s emissions rate for SO2, a principal cause of acid rain, was 0.13 pounds per megawatt hour in 2012, or 94 percent below the U.S. electric sector average.
-The company’s emissions rate for NOx, which is a principal cause of smog, was 0.23 pounds per megawatt hour in 2012, or 77 percent below the industry average.
-And NextEra Energy’s emissions rate for CO2, a principal cause of global climate change, was 600 pounds per megawatt hour in 2012, or 48 percent below the industry average.
+- NextEra Energy’s emissions rate for SO2 was 0.07 pounds per MWh in 2014, or 97 percent below the U.S. utility sector average.
+The company’s emissions rate for NOx was 0.18 pounds per MWh in 2014, or 79 percent below the industry average.
+And NextEra Energy’s emissions rate for CO2 was 538 pounds per MWh in 2014, or 55 percent below the industry average.

 NextEra Energy Resources is the world’s largest generator of renewable energy from the wind and sun.

 - In 2014, the business reached wind production levels of more than 32 million MWh of generation.
-To date, NextEra Energy Resources has invested more than $15 billion in its wind business.
+To date, NextEra Energy Resources has invested more than $20 billion in its wind business.

-- NextEra Energy co-owns and operates seven solar plants in California, New Mexico, Nevada, New Jersey and Ontario, Canada.
-In all, the business operates 360 megawatts of solar power, which is capable of meeting the energy needs of more than 230,000 homes at peak production.
+- NextEra Energy Resources operates solar plants in California, New Mexico, Nevada, New Jersey and Ontario, Canada.
+In all, the business operates approximately 700 MW of solar power, which is capable of meeting the energy needs of more than 432,000 homes at peak production.

-Florida Power & Light, one of the largest U.S. electric utilities, provides its customers with affordable, reliable and clean energy solutions.
+Florida Power & Light Company, one of the largest U.S. electric utilities, provides its customers with affordable, reliable and clean energy solutions.

-- FPL’s fossil fuel fleet set a new record for its fuel efficiency in 2012, bringing its systemwide heat rate down to 7,669 British thermal units (BTU) per kilowatt hour, which is 24 percent better than the average heat rate for the industry of 10,040 BTUs per kilowatt hour for 2011, the most recent year for which data is available.
+- FPL’s fossil fuel fleet set a new record for its fuel efficiency in 2013, bringing its systemwide heat rate down to 7,657 British thermal units (BTU) per kilowatt hour, which is 23 percent better than the average heat rate for the industry.

 Numerous major organizations have recognized NextEra Energy for our outstanding performance.